Moving to Colombia Guide

-Sadly, over-crowding is a problem in public health centres, where waiting times can be considerable.
-As a result most expats and tourists opt for private medical care.
+Sadly, overcrowding is a problem in public health centres, where waiting times can be considerable.
+As a result, most expats and tourists opt for private medical care.
 Not only will you likely be seen much quicker at a private facility but the standard of care is also typically higher.
-Most of the best-educated doctors and nurses are drawn toward private practise due to the higher salaries and many of these individuals, having been educated abroad, speak fluent English.
+Most of the best-educated doctors and nurses are drawn toward private practice due to the higher salaries and many of these individuals, having been educated abroad, speak fluent English.

 Note that the ambulance service in Colombia, while contactable on 123, is not considered reliable.
 This is especially so outside of the main urbanizations where it may take hours or even days to receive medical care.
 Clinics in these areas can also be significantly under-equipped.

-This is a further reason why investing in appropriate health insurance should be considered mandatory, so that relocation to facilities with appropriate equipment can be expected if needed.
+This is a further reason why investing in appropriate Expat Insurance should be considered mandatory, so that relocation to facilities with appropriate equipment can be expected if needed.